livMatS/dserver-container-composition/README.md

 docker-compose -f docker-compose.yml -f docker-compose.default-envs.yml -f docker-compose.alt-ports.yml up -d
 ```

+## Pinned versions

+Two docker-compose override files are used for pinning versions on images.
+These versions are used in CI workflows.
+Latest images used per default may not work.
+For pinning all images to these sversions, use

+docker-compose -f docker-compose.yml -f docker-compose.versions.yml \
+               -f docker-compose.default-envs.yml -f docker-compose.default-ports.yml \
+               -f docker-compose.testing.yml -f docker-compose.testing.versions.yml up -d

 ## Usage

+**NOTE**: The following sections use `podman`. `docker` users will have to adapt
+commands accordingly.

 On launch, a test dataset is placed on the smb share.
 It might be necessary to manually refresh the index to
 register this testing dataset after the first launch, i.e.